AgoraIO-Community/Conversational-AI-IOT-Sample/device/README.md

 1. The development board will automatically start after inserting the battery or data cable.
 2. If you haven't set the WiFi account and password for the development board, please long press `S1` for 5 seconds to enter network provisioning mode.
 3. Use the companion APP (this demo only provides Android project, please build and install the APK yourself)
-4. After successful network provisioning, you can say `hi, Armino` to wake up the device and start a conversation with the AI Agent.
+4. After successful network provisioning, short press `S2` to wake up the device and start a conversation with the AI Agent.
-5. After the conversation, you can say `bye bye, Armino` to exit the conversation with the AI Agent.
+5. After the conversation, short press `S2` to exit the conversation with the AI Agent.
 6. The development board will automatically enter deep sleep mode after 3 minutes of idle state.
 You can restart it using the `RST` button.